James Gandolfini: Personal life

 Gandolfini dressed as Bacchus during a Mardi Gras parade, 2007.

 Gandolfini married Marcy Wudarski in March 1999, and they divorced in December 2002.
 They had a son together, Michael (born May 10, 1999), who also became an actor.
 Gandolfini began dating sex therapist Lora Somoza in 2003, and they became engaged before splitting up in 2005.
 After two years of dating, he married model and actress Deborah Lin in her hometown of Honolulu on August 30, 2008.
 They had a daughter together in 2012.

 Gandolfini maintained ties with his hometown of Park Ridge, New Jersey, and supported its Octoberwoman Foundation for Breast Cancer Research.
 He previously lived in New York City and owned a piece of land on the Lake Manitoba Narrows in Canada, then moved to a 34 acres property in Chester Township, New Jersey.
 In 2009, he purchased a home in Tewksbury Township, New Jersey.
 Brett Martin said of Gandolfini in a 2013 GQ article, "In interviews, which [he] did his very best to avoid, [he] would often fall back on some version of 'I'm just a dumb, fat guy from Jersey'."

-Gandolfini struggled with substance abuse.
-Producers and location managers of The Sopranos have noted that his misuse of substances led to missed shoots, concerns about Gandolfini's health, and a (failed) intervention.
+Gandolfini struggled with substance abuse of alcohol and cocaine.
+Producers and location managers of The Sopranos have noted that his misuse of substances led to missed shoots, concerns about his health, and a failed intervention.